The Thomas More Observatory

 Probing the skies

-Located on the main campus of Thomas More University, the BB&T Observatory offers the opportunity for our Physics Department to sharpen its focus on the enlightening world of astronomy.
+Located on the main campus of Thomas More University, the Observatory offers the opportunity for the physics program to sharpen its focus on the enlightening world of astronomy.
 The Observatory features computer-controlled telescopes, CCD digital imaging camera systems, and telescope-dedicated computer systems.
 The Observatory building incorporates a sliding roof that opens to the stars and a climate-controlled computer room, allowing observers to remain comfortable while they pursue celestial observation projects even during the coldest winter nights.